Although no lyrics are involved, I can’t resist talking about this classic case of copyright shenanigans 😉

-Since 2016, de Castel has been arguing that the work was not written by Ravel alone, but was co-composed with the designer Alexandre Benois.
-Why?
-As he only died in 1960, the Bolero could continue to generate rights until 2039.
+Yet since 2016, de Castel has been arguing that the work was not written by Ravel alone, but was co-composed with the designer Alexandre Benois.
+Why would she do this?
+As Benois only died in 1960, the copyright laws means that Bolero could continue to generate rights until 2039.
 The extra financial windfall could amount to some EUR20 million (note: estimates are by definition very approximate).

 UPDATE: as of November 2019, the Sacem continues to list the Boléro as being in the public domain.

 In the meantime, enjoy one of classical music’s most singular and popular 15 minutes, except these guys cut it down to just over 3 minutes 😉